 The next day I am informed that “tajen”, as cockfights are called locally, are done for religious purposes as some ceremonies require the sacrifice of blood to expel or pacify evil spirits.
 For that reason, cockfights are often performed on the premise of a temple.
-I also learn that since 1981, the Indonesian government has banned them (both for animal cruelty and because of the gambling associated with it) for non-religious purposes.
-Enforcing this ban on the “Island of the Gods” however, is a challenge, as there are temples in every house, office, village, mountain, beach, rice field, a cemetery in Bali… so whatever happens on the island can almost always claim to be for religious purposes.
+I also learned that since 1981, the Indonesian government had banned them (both for animal cruelty and because of the gambling associated with it) for non-religious purposes.
+Enforcing this ban on the “Island of the Gods,” however, is a challenge, as there are temples in every house, office, village, mountain, beach, rice field, a cemetery in Bali… so whatever happens on the island can almost always claim to be for religious purposes.
 So the police mostly look the other way.

 The first step for a rooster owner (or its handler) is to find a suitable opponent for a fight.
 When this is settled, each cock will have a sharp blade about 4 inches long, called a “taji”, attached to one of his heels with a long string.
 This “weapon” will make the fight relatively short but quite bloody.
-But before the fight begins, the men in the crowd shout out which bird they are backing, and how much they want to wager.
+But before the fight begins, the men in the crowd shout out which bird they are backing and how much they want to wager.
 The owners of the two birds then place them on the ground, facing one another.
-Most of the time, the cocks will fly almost immediately at one another and for a moment the two birds almost become one as all that can be seen is a mass of feathers frantically moving.
+Most of the time, the cocks will fly almost immediately at one another and for a moment, the two birds almost become one as all that can be seen is a mass of feathers frantically moving.
 This goes on until one drives a solid blow with his taji.
-Those who lose their bets then give their cash to the organizer of the cockfight before another round starts.
+Those who lose their bets then give their cash to the cockfight organizer before another round starts.
 The owner of the winning cock wins some money and, as a bonus, gets to cook the carcass of the losing bird, which is often plucked right on the site.